1. Project Vision: Towards a Symbiotic Game Engine

 The CLAD Crates: Roles and Responsibilities

-- The Foundation
+khora-core - The Foundation

-, universal data types (like math primitives), and interface contracts.
-It has zero dependencies on other khora-*
+The bedrock of the engine.
+It contains only abstract traits, universal data types (like math primitives), and interface contracts.
+It has zero dependencies on other khora-* crates and defines the universal "language" of the engine.

-- The Data Layer ([D]ata)
+khora-data - The Data Layer ([D]ata)

 The heart of Khora’s data management strategy.
 This crate’s primary responsibility is the implementation of our custom, high-performance CRPECS.
 It provides the concrete foundation for the AGDF concept, containing the specialized memory allocators, page structures, and the query engine that drives the entire Data Plane.